USS Gerald R. Ford (CVN 78) conducts Combat Systems Ship Qualification Trials

-Evolved sea sparrow missiles and rolling-airframe missiles are launch from USS Gerald R. Ford’s (CVN 78) weapon sponsons during combat systems ship qualification trials (CSSQT), April 16, 2021.
-CSSQT is a Naval Sea Systems Command requirement to verify that ship personnel can operate and maintain their combat systems in a safe and effective manner.
-Ford is underway in the Atlantic Ocean conducting its final independent steaming event of post-delivery tests and trials.
-(U.S. Navy video by Mass Communication Specialist 3rd Class Robert Stamer)
+Sailors assigned to USS Gerald R. Ford ’s (CVN 78) combat systems department, test weapons systems, April 20, 2021.
+Combat Systems Ship Qualification Trials is a Naval Sea Systems Command requirement to verify that ship personnel can operate and maintain their combat systems in a safe and effective manner.
+Ford is underway in the Atlantic Ocean conducting its final independent steaming event of post-delivery test and trials.
+(U.S. Navy video by Mass Communications Specialist 3rd Class Riley McDowell)

 |Date Taken: